How To Become A Self Storage Millionaire

 Step 9: Choose an entry system

-The newest solution to hit the market, available in the UK, EU and US.
-It’s a fully keyless entry system where your customers will access your facility via a smartphone app.
+The newest solution to hit the market, available in the US, UK, EU.
+It’s a fully keyless entry system where your tenants will access your facility via a smartphone app.

 Available in the UK, and European Union.
-BearBox enables you to manage access control and provide access via key codes or an app.
+BearBox lets you to manage access control and provide access via key codes or an app.

 - Padlocks work too.